ASARCO

 ASARCO (American Smelting and Refining Company) is a mining, smelting, and refining company based in Tucson, Arizona, which mines and processes primarily copper.

 Its three largest open-pit mines are the Mission, Silver Bell and Ray mines in Arizona.
 Its mines produce 350,000,000 to 400,000,000 lb of copper a year.
 ASARCO conducts solvent extraction and electrowinning at the Ray and Silver Bell mines in Pima County, Arizona, and Pinal County, Arizona, and operates a smelter in Hayden, Arizona.
 ASARCO's smelting plant in El Paso, Texas, was suspended in 1999 and then demolished on April 13, 2013.
 Before closing, the plant produced 1,000,000,000 lb of anodes each year.
 Refining at the mines as well as at a copper refinery in Amarillo, Texas, produce 375,000,000 lb of refined copper each year.

 ASARCO's hourly workers are primarily represented by the United Steelworkers.

 ASARCO has 20 superfund sites across the United States, and it is subject to considerable litigation over pollution.
 After emerging from bankruptcy in 2008, it made a settlement with the government of $1.79 billion for contamination at various sites; the funds were allotted to the Environmental Protection Agency (EPA) for cleanup at 26 sites around the country.

+Open pit mine at the ASACRO Mission Complex outside Tucson, Arizona.